-Level of aggregation and onerous contracts
+Level of aggression and onerous contracts

 AASB 17 requires aggregation of insurance contracts by: portfolio of contracts that have 'similar risks' and 'managed together', profitability group, and annual cohorts.
-The Group has determined that its health insurance contracts have similar risks and are managed together, resulting in one portfolio of contracts (level of aggregation).
-HCF Life will have aggregated policies to product groups for Mortality products (term life), Morbidity (including trauma, income protection and accident products), Group life, and Flip Insurance.
-Reinsurance contracts follow similar requirements to direct insurance contracts.
+The Group has determined that its health insurance contracts have similar 'health-related' risks and the Group manages its health insurance business together, resulting in one portfolio of health insurance contracts with one group of profitable contracts and one group of onerous contracts (level of aggregation).
+HCF Life will have aggregated policies to product groups for Mortality products (term life), Morbidity (including trauma, income protection and accident products), Group life, Flip Insurance and reinsurance contracts.

 AASB 17 also requires the identification of groups of onerous contracts to be determined at a more granular level of aggregation than the level at which the liability adequacy test is performed under the existing AASB 1023 and AASB 1038.
 Contracts that are measured using the Premium Allocation Approach are assumed not to be onerous unless facts and circumstances indicate otherwise.
-The Group is developing a framework for identifying relevant facts and circumstances that may indicate the existence of onerous contracts which includes management reports available to senior management for planning and performance management purposes as a source of evidence for facts and circumstances.
+The Group has developed a framework for identifying relevant facts and circumstances that may indicate the existence of onerous contracts which includes management reports available to senior management for planning and performance management purposes as a source of evidence for facts and circumstances.

-On adoption of AASB 17, if facts and circumstances indicate the existence of onerous contracts, there would be a one-off adjustment to recognise the onerous contracts impacting the retained earnings and insurance contract liabilities on the Statement of Financial Position.
+Where facts and circumstances are identified that may indicate an onerous contract exists, detailed testing is performed, and any loss component is valued under the General Model by estimating the fulfilment cash flows and an assessment of the risk adjustment using a confidence level approach and included in the liability for remaining coverage.
+On adoption of AASB 17, the Group anticipates a one-off adjustment to recognise the onerous contracts impacting the retained earnings and insurance contract liabilities on the Statement of Financial Position.
 On subsequent reviews of onerous contracts, any changes to the size of the loss component is to be recognised immediately in the Statement of Comprehensive Income and against the insurance contract liabilities on the Statement of Financial Position.
-The Group is currently assessing the application of the onerous contracts requirements and the financial impact is yet to be determined.